Survey and Perspective on Social Emotions in Robotics: General theory of emotions

-According to the theory of emotions, there is a category theory that regards emotions as categories, and a dimension theory that represents emotions in an emotional space composed of several dimensions.
-Ekman's six basic emotions are famous as a category theory.
-Ekman proposed that there are six common emotions (anger, disgust, fear, happiness, sadness, surprise, and neutral) regardless of culture \cite{ekman}.
-Subsequent research has provided some counterevidence; however, it is still a popular theory.
-Russell's circumplex model is well-known in the dimensional theory of emotion.
+There are several different psychological theories of emotion.
+There are category theories, which regard emotions as categories, and dimensional theories, which represents emotions in an emotional space composed of several dimensions.
+Ekman's six common emotions (anger, disgust, fear, happiness, sadness, surprise, and neutral) which exist regardless of culture is an example of category theory \cite{ekman}.
+Although subsequent research has disputed this claim, it is still a popular theory.
+Russell's circumplex model, conversely, is well-known as a dimensional theory of emotion.
 Russell stated that emotions are placed in a two-dimensional space consisting of valence and arousal (VA) axes \cite{Russell}.

 Other examples of extensions of the two-dimensional Russell's circumplex model are pleasure-arousal-dominance (PAD) \cite{mehrabian1974approach} and valence-arousal-stance (VAS) \cite{breazeal1999build}.
 In PAD, the D dimension indicates dominance-submissiveness, which represents the control state of the individual emotion relative to particular situations and influences from others.
-In VAS, the stance specifies how approachable the percept is to the robot.
-The S dimension indicates the axis representing an open stance to a closed stance.
+In VAS, the stance specifies how approachable the percept is to the agent.
+The stance dimension indicates an axis ranging from an open stance to a closed stance.

-Furthermore, Plutchik's wheel of emotions can be regarded as both a dimensional theory and category theory \cite{Plutchik}.
-As a dimensional theory, it is represented by a shape like a cone, and the emotional intensity becomes stronger toward the center of the bottom surface of the cone and weaker toward the apex.
-However, the other side expresses the opposite emotions.
-As a categorical theory, this cone-shaped model is composed mainly of eight basic emotions, and through their combination various emotions can be expressed.
+Furthermore, Plutchik's wheel of emotions can be regarded as both a dimensional theory and a category theory \cite{Plutchik}.
+As a dimensional theory, it is represented by a cone-like shape, wherein the emotional intensity becomes stronger toward the bottom surface of the cone and weaker toward the apex.
+Moreover, the opposite side of the cone expresses the opposite emotions.
+As a categorical theory, this cone-shaped model is composed mainly of eight basic emotions, and through their combination various other emotions can be expressed.